RezaBayat76/coding-problems/README.md

 	- reverse linked list
 	- find words that can be formed by characters
 	- reverse only letters
-	maximum depth of binary tree
+	- maximum depth of binary tree
+	- remove duplicates from sorted list